Keith Yamamoto: Political career

-Throughout his career, Dr. Yamamoto has also been committed to public and science policy.
+Throughout his career, Yamamoto has also been committed to public and science policy.
 In the 1980s he argued against the development of biological warfare by the U.S. Department of Defense.
 In 1986 he co-authored with Charles Piller a book, "The Rebirth of American Biological Warfare:GENE WARS Military Control Over the New Genetic Technologies", disclosing the history of the use of biological weapons in the United States and advising against continuing these programs.

-Dr. Yamamoto has served on several committees that oversee the NIH peer review process which allocates funding to research investigators.
-He was Chairman of the NIH Center for Scientific Review Advisory Committee from 1996-2000.
-From 2007-2008 he co-chaired The Advisory Committee to the Director Working Group on Peer Review and the Advisory Committee to the NIH Director from 2007-2010.
+Yamamoto has served on several committees that oversee the NIH peer-review process which allocates funding to research investigators.
+He was chairman of the NIH Center for Scientific Review Advisory Committee from 1996 to 2000.
+From 2007 to 2008 he co-chaired the advisory committee to the Director Working Group on Peer Review and the advisory committee to the NIH Director from 2007-2010.
 He had advocated for streamlining the science grant review process and for devising strategies for focusing NIH funding on research that will have the greatest impact in the field.
 In 2008, he was nominated as one of 10 Influential People to Watch in Biomedical Policy.

-In April 2022, Dr. Yamamoto was elected as President of the American Association of the Advancement of Science (AAAS), the largest multidisciplinary scientific society in the world.
+In April 2022, Yamamoto was elected as president of the American Association of the Advancement of Science (AAAS), the largest multidisciplinary scientific society in the world.